pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 A trigger event in a GitHub action is an event that sets off an action to run.
 For instance, you might have a trigger that runs a linter like Black or Ruff when a new pull request is opened.

-The [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) trigger event in GitHub Actions that Ultralytics used, allows workflows to run with elevated permissions on the base branch, even when triggered by changes from a fork.
+The [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) trigger event in GitHub Actions that Ultralytics used allows workflows to run with elevated permissions on the base branch, even when triggered by changes from a fork.
 Thus, your workflow becomes vulnerable when used as a trigger to push a release to PyPI.

 Instead of a pull_request_target or a pull_request, consider adopting a **release-based publishing workflow**.
 This approach: